Value Enhancement Score: The New Customer Service Metric You Need to Track Now

 In fact, Simplr recently found a strong correlation between a customer’s excitement and confidence (A.K.A. value enhancement) and their likelihood of repurchasing.
 When consumers felt excited and confident during their customer service experience, they were 65% more likely to repurchase.
 (See more stats from our State of Conversational Commerce report.)

-When designing for value enhancement, it’s important for CX leaders to keep in mind that certain contact types are a better fit for value enhancement over others.
+When designing for value enhancement, it’s important for CXOs and CX leaders to keep in mind that certain contact types are a better fit for value enhancement over others.
 Inquiry contacts, where customers are asking for information, present a good opportunity to introduce value enhancement vs. product issue contacts, where customers expect a direct and immediate solution to their problem.

 When possible, find ways to automate value enhancement.
 Look for patterns throughout your customer base in order to identify particular customer groups that are in need of (or more open to) value enhancement, such as new customers who might be unfamiliar with your product or service.